broccolini/designertocoder.github.com/_posts/2011-03-21-your-talk-looks-like-crap.markdown

 basic concepts — huge, readable, minimal text — will immediately push you ahead of 90% of everyone else.
 No joke.

 On-screen code is incredibly important, too.
-There's there's something about putting code samples on-screen that leads decent presenters to just say *Oh fuck it!
+There's something about putting code samples on-screen that leads decent presenters to just say *Oh fuck it!
 That's fine!* Code samples are a fragile move in the first place, since they require a more intensive cognitive process on the audience's part to understand what's going on.
 On top of that, syntax highlighting makes it hard to read.
 A speaker at the last conference I went to had 20 lines of code on one slide, with black-on-grey text (except for the line he was talking about, which was white-on-grey).
 It's insane.

 Put yourself in your audience's shoes.
 Think about how the design of your slides augments your talk, rather than detracts from it.